WSU-kduncan/cs2900-Dgrinstead/Projects/Project2/README.md

 2. Reading the logs of a running container

-2a.To read the logs of a running container you have to run the docker ps command to list all of the running containers.
+* To read the logs of a running container you have to run the docker ps command to list all of the running containers.
 The container id is located in the first column.

 * just as a note you collect the logs using a log aggregator and you store them in a place where they will be available forever.